Andrew Craigie: Later years

 As time went on, however, Craigie become involved in debt, fueled at least in part by his work to restore the house and by the extravagant social events held at his estate, and eventually secluded himself in his house for fear of arrest for debt collection.

 After his sudden death from a stroke in 1819, the Craigie estate was divided between his nephews and nieces, and Elizabeth Craigie received the house and the land immediately surrounding it.
 His wife became so financially burdened that she sold many effects of the mansion, and began to take in boarders.
 Short-term residents of the home included Washington biographer Jared Sparks, politician and future Massachusetts Governor Edward Everett, and lexicographer Joseph Emerson Worcester.

 Elizabeth Craigie died on May 5, 1841.
-One of her more famous longer-term boarders, Henry Wadsworth Longfellow, bought the house after her death.
+One of her more famous longer-term boarders, Henry Wadsworth Longfellow, became the owner of the house after her death.